Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Building permits are required for most construction activity.
 VUSBC Section 108 requires a permit to be issued by the building code official when:

-All building plans are reviewed by the Division of Building Regulation subsequent to the Division's of Development Services and Stormwater reviewing and approving their respective requirements.
+All building plans are reviewed by the Division of Building Safety subsequent to Planning & Development Services and Stormwater reviewing and approving their respective requirements.

 A building permit can be issued when all the reviews have been completed, approved and all applicable fees been paid.
 Many projects will also require reviews by Public Works Utilities Operations and the Department of Fire and Life Safety.
 The reviews ensure that the project can be built within the code requirements and will reduce field inspection delays.